Darguima/dotfiles/README.md

 Every configuration that is needed to be done before run all the tasks, like install some general dependency, or create a dotfile config file, will be done here.
 This is the first role that runs.

+#### appearance

+This role will configure the window manager, QT and GTK apps appearance, installing themes and icons packages.

 #### general_programs

 Here will be installed all the programs that don't need any configuration, just need to be installed (e.g. `LibreOffice`, `Discord`).